robulouski/trade-herder/README.md

 was like, "screw spreadsheets, I'll write some scripts to do this stuff instead!"
 And here they are, in all their hacky quick and dirty goodness.

-The initial problem these scripts were written to solve was this:

-The option broker's trading platform provides an export of historical trade transactions (buys, sells, expiry, exercise) as a csv file.
-I want to know the profit/loss of each "trade" (i.e. match up the buys and sells, calculate profit/loss).
 Apart from the tedious and repetitive point and clickyness of doing this in a spreadsheet, I was getting frustrated by Excel's remarkable ability to find unique and unexpected ways to mangle the data each step of the way.
 So I decided to write scripts (and use Unix tools) to do as much processing of the data as possible (as automatically as possible) without going anywhere near a spreadsheet until the very end (and then only for formatting/styling).

+These scripts were motivated by a desire to automate the process of generating profit-loss reports, given (possibly inadequate) raw trade data from a (possibly inadequate) broker's online trading platform.
+While I've often pondered how nice it would be to have some kind of software to do this in a "generic" way given disparate (and possibly inadequate) input file formats, for now these scripts are tailored to the specific input data of specific brokers.

-(It goes without saying these scripts come with no warranty, are not fit for any purpose whatsoever, and using them may cause a rift in the space–time continuum, unleashing hordes of Lovecraftian hell-beasts hell-bent on the destruction of humanity.
-Consider yourself warned.
-They are mostly an exercise in Python programming and SQLAlchemy.
+(It goes without saying these scripts come with no warranty, are not fit for any purpose whatsoever, and most certainly do not represent financial advice, or any advice whatsoever, nor are they endorsed by any individual or corporate entity, not even me.
+They are mostly just an exercise in Python programming and SQLAlchemy.
 They do what I need them to do, and may eventually evolve into a more substantial piece of trading software, but at this stage nothing here is even close to production quality, or any but the loosest definition of "quality".
-For various reasons I am deliberately avoiding any mention of the brokers and trading platform -- and their reporting deficiencies -- that motivated these scripts.)
+For various reasons I am deliberately avoiding any mention of the brokers and trading platforms -- and their reporting deficiencies -- that motivated these scripts.)

 The Options Scripts
 -------------------

+Assumes CSV input file of historical option trade transactions (buys, sells, expiry, exercise).
+Goal is to get the profit/loss of each "trade" (i.e. match up the buys and sells, calculate profit/loss).

-The csv data file from the broker ("activity.csv") has the following fields:
+The CSV input data file ("activity.csv") has the following fields:

 	Symbol, Description, Action, Quantity, Price, Commission, Reg Fees, Date, TransactionID, Order Number, Transaction Type ID, Total Cost